 Granted, this reason can rightly fall under “poor service”, but it deserves it’s own stage.

 I’ve used a letting agent before that not only generated very few enquiries, but the ones they did rummage together, evidently from the bottom of a dumpster, were total bullshit.
 The applicants they short-listed literally couldn’t have been more polarising than what I asked for; I filled in a multi-choice questionnaire they provided me, so they had a good understanding of the kind of tenant I was after.
 Needless to say, that was a complete waste of time!

-If I asked for a 10ft tall working-professional with one-arm, they would have returned with a 2inch unemployed octopus.
+If I asked for a one-armed, 10ft tall working-professional, they would have returned with a 2inch unemployed octopus.

 The results they produced were so laughable that I started questioning the desirability of my property – maybe no one wanted to rent my property apart from circus animals – even though I was initially sure the location and condition wasn’t an issue.

 Thank God I used my better judgement and gave my agent the middle-finger and found a rival supplier, because within 2 weeks I was inundated with better quality leads, and ended up choosing a Surgeon that worked at the local hospital.

 Obviously I can’t answer that for you, but I do have a few thoughts on the matter, which may give you some guidance…

 - Don’t make any rash decisions if there isn’t a clear cut reason for why you want to change agents, so in this case, consider all the pros and cons of your current agent and work from there.
 Specifically consider how your life/finances would change with or without their services.

 - Good letting agents are ridiculously difficult to find, so if you currently have a good one, and your only incentive for changing is to save a couple of hundred nuggets, I would think carefully before pulling the trigger!

 If you’re going to save a significant amount, then that’s another discussion altogether.